JitheshPavan/GPT_Translator/README.md

 <img src="https://github.com/JitheshPavan/GPT_Translator/blob/main/data/learning_rate.png" width="800" height="500">

 ### Inputs
+We add two tokens to each input: A beginning-of-sequence token and an end-of-sequence token.
+Doing so gives model markers/ boundaries to avoid stopping too early or blabbering endless tokens.
+It helps inference, where the model outputs these tokens, which means the generation is over.

 The transformer predicts one token at a time.
-Suppose we have decoder input as "<Start> How are you? <END>".
+Suppose we have decoder input as "`<START>` How are you? `<END`".
 Decoder input and output follow this pattern.

-First iteration="<START>" --> "How".
+First iteration="`<START>`" --> "How".

-Second Iteration="<START> How" --> "are".
+Second Iteration=" `<START>` How" --> "are"

-Third Iteration ="<START> How are" --> "you?"
+Third Iteration ="`<START>` How are" --> "you?"

-Fourth Iteration= "<START> How are you" -->""<END>"
+Fourth Iteration= "`<START>` How are you" -->" "`<END>`"

 So, we need to shift our decoder output expectation to the right.
 Thus, we get for a token of 5, 4 examples.
+This is called Shifted Inputs.

+### BLEU Score

+Machine translation can have multiple correct answers.
+The output may not be similar to the input with respect to the words and their positions, but that does not make it a bad translation.
+So, we calculate the precision by taking single, bigram, trigram, and tetragram pairs from the outputs.
+We then compare how many times each pair appears in our target.
+We have the number of times a pair appears in the target (clipped so that it does not exceed the denominator) divided by the number of times the pair appears in the prediction.
+The geometric mean is taken over the numbers received from all the pairs of different sizes.
+We also add a penalty if the length of the prediction is smaller than the length of the target.